 Water Quality Monitoring

-The MWA uses the River Watcher data to develop information that helps us:
+The MWA uses River Watcher data to develop information that helps:

-- Insure that water quality in the Musconetcong River remains suitable for recreational uses such as fishing, swimming, and boating
+Ensure water quality in the Musconetcong River remains suitable for recreational uses such as fishing, swimming, and boating.

-- Advocate for the river when proposed projects threaten the health of the Musconetcong River and its tributaries
+Advocate for the River when proposed projects threaten the health of the river and its tributaries.

-- Observe how stream restoration projects such as stream bank stabilization, riparian restoration and dam removals improve the river habitat
+Observe how stream restoration projects, such as stream bank stabilization, riparian restoration and dam removals, improve river habitat.

-- Track how preservation of land, improved development controls, and pollution prevention programs all help keep the river ecosystem healthy
+Track how preservation of land, improved development controls and pollution prevention programs all keep the river ecosystem healthy.